cheesesashimi/theywhiteboardedme/README.md

 # they.whiteboarded.me

-## Overview
+## About

-This is the GitHub repository for [they.whiteboarded.me](http://they.whiteboarded.me).
+The GitHub repository for [they.whiteboarded.me](//they.whiteboarded.me), a website which advocates for better technical interviews.

+## Development

-This page is created and maintained by using [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
+This repository is created and maintained with [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).

+### Installation

+1. Make sure you have [Ruby](https://www.ruby-lang.org/en/) installed.
+2. Make sure you have [Bundler](http://bundler.io/) installed.
+3. Clone this repository. `git clone https://github.com/cheesesashimi/theywhiteboardedme.git`
+4. `cd theywhiteboardedme/`
+5. `bundle install`
+6. `bundle exec jekyll serve`
+7. Go to `localhost:4000` in a web browser.

-## Updates
+## Contributing

-Pull requests to add / modify / delete companies and other pages are welcome and encouraged!
+Pull Requests to add, modify, or delete companies, as well as pages, are welcome and encouraged!

-## How to update
+### How to Update

-To add, modify or delete a company, modify the appropriate file in the `_data` directory.
+To add, modify, or delete a company, modify the appropriate file in the `_data` directory.